remipch/solar_concentrator/electronics/supervisor/README.md

 It doesn't do anything complicated, just glue things together :
 * Allow to plug the ESP32-CAM board
 * Allow to plug the Arduino Pro Mini board
-* Include connectors for 2 panel boards
+* Include connectors for 2 mirror panels
-* Include a voltage regulator to convert the input 12V battery to 5V
+* Include a voltage regulator to convert the battery 12V to 5V
 * Include some switchs to power ON/OFF the child boards
 * Include a FTDI socket to upload the ESP32-CAM firmware inplace (Arduino has its own FTDI socket)
 * Include a minimal voltage converter for the child boards to communicate together